≡ Menu

 For this reason…

-Where someone may have two or more DUI’s this waiting period will need to be at least five years.
+What you’re likely going to find is that even the most lenient life insurance companies will still deny anyone applying for traditional life insurance if their DUI occurred within the past two years.
+And in situations where someone may have two or more DUIs, this waiting period must be at least five years.
 This, of course, only applies if an applicant has no other “issues” relating to alcohol or substance abuse.

 What kind of “rate” can one qualify for?

+Let’s take a moment and assume that someone is eligible for coverage.
+It’s been over two years since their one and only DUI, and they are in perfect health.
 In cases like these, with only two years since their DUI, chances are the “best” rate that they would be able to qualify for would be a Standard or normal rate.

 Now…

-It’s possible that someone like this may be able to qualify for a Standard Plus or better rate later on down the road, however for someone to be able to qualify for such a rate, they would most likely need to wait 5 or 10 years since their one and only DUI.
+It’s possible that someone like this may be able to qualify for a Standard Plus or better rate later on down the road; however, for someone to be able to qualify for such a rate, they would most likely need to wait 5 or 10 years since their one and only DUI.

 As for those…